What are they and why would I change them?

-Digital SLR Photography Tips – The ISO Settings
+Digital SLR Photography Tips: The ISO Settings

-In the beginning for me anyway, I tended to use just 100 or 400 ISO film (or ASA as it was then) as I didn’t really know any better.
-I used 100 ISO for normal, everyday use and kept the 400 for either indoors, black and white or colour "grainy" shots.
+In the beginning, for me anyway, I tended to use just 100 or 400 ISO film (or ASA as it was then).
+I didn’t really know any better.
+I used 100 ISO for normal, everyday use.
+Keeping the 400 for either indoors, black and white or colour "grainy" shots.

 The major headache with film photography was that if you wanted to change the ISO settings, you had to change the film itself!
 Not good if you were in a hurry.

-This means, should you come across a situation where you are in low light and cannot use flash, you can just up the ISO settings to 800, 1600 or even 3200 making the sensor a lot more sensitive to light, and fire away knowing the images will come out OK.
+This means, should you come across a situation where you are in low light and cannot use flash, you can just up the ISO settings.
+Increase them to 800, 1600 or even 3200 making the sensor a lot more sensitive to light.
+Then simply fire away knowing the images will come out OK.

-For example, in February we took my son to the Zoo in Spain for the first time.
+For example, we once took my son to the Zoo in Spain for the first time.
 All the shots taken outside were at ISO 100 as the midday sun in Spain is very bright.

-No problem, I just whacked the ISO to 1600 and fired away.
-This shot was taken hand-held at 30th of a second with a heavy 70-200mm lens at F3.5 (although it has IS or "image stabilisation").
+No problem, I just whacked the ISO to 1600 on the EOS 20D and fired away.
+This shot below was taken hand-held at 30th of a second.
+I used a heavy 70-200mm lens at F3.5 (although it has IS or "image stabilisation").

 The opposite is true here as well.
 Where high ISO's give grainier, lesser quality images, a low ISO such as 100 or 50 will produce the finest quality, grain free images that your camera is capable of.
 This is worth remembering if you are doing important work with your digital SLR.
-The Kodak Pro series of digital cameras go as low as ISO 6!!!
+The Kodak Pro series of digital cameras went as low as ISO 6!!!
 Imagine the quality there!